khadra1/Project-3-Connectivity/README.md

 3. Create a virtual environment now
 `virtualenv env`

-4. Finally actiivate teh virtual environment inside the directory for this project:
+4. Finally actiivate the virtual environment inside the directory for this project:
 `source env/bin/activate`